pragnyanramtha/lecture/Isolation.md

 But cut to 2025, just 2 years later,
 I've improved in every single thing possible.
-I went from who needed to explanations to someone who explained stuff.
+I went from someone who needed to explanations to someone who explained stuff.
 From zero confidence to speaking in front of all of you, All this growth happened only because i pulled back from my social circle when i went into complete ghost mode.